Bonfire Of The Vanities

 Why I Looked It Up

-A book about the history of money referred to the original 1497 event and noted that the mob also burned bank records of the Medici family of Florence, Italy.
+The Ascent of Money: A Financial History of the World referred to the original 1497 event and noted that the mob also burned bank records of the Medici family of Florence, Italy.
 The book notes that the instigating preacher blamed the Medici family for a host of problems.

 Postscript